MarineRoboticsGroup/apriltag_ros/README.md

 ## expected results
 https://youtu.be/IwzWShnj-gQ
 ## how to add your desired corrupted poses?
-1. edit ranom_pose_generator.yaml and add fake poses in the local frame of apriltag.
+1. edit random_pose_generator.yaml and add fake poses in the local frame of apriltag.
-2. edit your launch file and load ranom_pose_generator.yaml via rosparam.
+2. edit your launch file and load random_pose_generator.yaml via rosparam.
 3. edit your lanuch file and replace apriltag_ros_continuous_node by apriltag_ros_corrupted_continuous_node.
 4. roslaunch your launch file and check if you can see fake detections on tag detection image in rViz.
-Since the fake poses are accepted with a probability, the number of fake detections will change on the image.
+Since the fake poses are accepted with a probability, the number of fake detections will change.

 # apriltag_ros